jdealla/BBWP/README.md

 # Brooks Bell  Webpack Buildtool
 A new build tool that utilizes WebPack for module bundling.
+Test.

 ### Version 0.1.1 (Alpha)
 * Currently, installation is manual after cloning the repo.
 Better integration with the existing BB Build Tool is being considered.